Level: Certificate Course

 Outcome:

 The student is comfortable and confident in the studio surroundings.
 They understand the basic safety practices.
 They can identify and properly use all the basic tools and equipment in the studio.
-They understand and can apply jewellery making basics in the form of simple projects.
+They understand and can apply jewellery making beginner techniques in the form of simple projects.

 Prerequisites: